geins-io/ralph-ui/documentation/components/CaIcon.md

 # CaIcon

 Display an inline svg icon.
 Default icon library is [Feather icons](https://feathericons.com/).
-To use another library, just replace all of the svg-files in the `assets/icons` folder and you're good to go.
+To use another library, just replace all of the svg-files in the `assets/icons` folder and you're good to go.<br><br> **SASS-path:** _./styles/components/atoms/ca-icon.scss_

 ## Props